bazald/zenilib/docs/README.txt

 3. Supported Platforms
 ======================

-This software is known to operate on:
+This software is known to compile and run on:

-- Windows: XP, Vista x64
+- Windows: XP, Vista, 7
+- MacOS X: 10.4 and up
-- Linux: {Ku,U,Xu}buntu
+- Linux: Ubuntu (and derivatives)

 It should be possible to build it on any platform supported by: